Skip to main content

 🎯 Key Takeaways

-• NUPL above 0.75 has historically marked major cycle tops-consider reducing exposure
+• NUPL above 0.75 has historically marked major cycle tops-begin scaling out

 • NUPL below 0 (capitulation) has marked generational buying opportunities